-In summary, the tests presented were conducted in the laboratory to evaluate the engineering characteristics of the subsurface materials.
-The results of all these tests are presented on appropriate Boring / Test Pit Logs.
+The tests were conducted in the laboratory to evaluate the engineering characteristics of the subsurface materials.
+The results of all these tests are presented on appropriate Boring Logs.
 These laboratory test results were used to classify the soils encountered generally according to the Unified Soil Classification System (ASTM D 2487).